Small-scale photonic Kolmogorov-Arnold networks using standard telecom nonlinear modules: Results

 To evaluate SSP-KAN on a higher-dimensional task, we use the UCI Yacht Hydrodynamics dataset~\cite{UCI}, derived from Delft ship hydrodynamics experiments~\cite{Gerritsma1981}.
 The dataset contains 308 samples, each described by six hull geometry features (longitudinal position of the centre of buoyancy, prismatic coefficient, length-displacement ratio, beam-draught ratio, length-beam ratio, and Froude number) with the prediction target being residuary resistance per unit weight of displacement.
 This regression task tests whether SSP-KAN can learn complex multivariate functions from six-dimensional inputs using a small number of optical modules.

 We evaluate two architectures: a single-layer [6,1] network with 6~MZI-VOA-SOA-VOA modules (24~trainable parameters) and a two-layer [6,1,1] network with 7~modules (28~parameters).
 Figure~\ref{fig:yacht_comparison} compares both against baseline models.
 A linear regression baseline achieves $R^2 = 0.664$, confirming the nonlinear nature of the hull-resistance relationship.
-A multilayer perceptron (MLP) with architecture [6$\rightarrow$4$\rightarrow$1] and 33~parameters achieves $R^2 = 0.989$, while a software KAN (pyKAN, [6,1] with grid size $G{=}1$, 60~parameters) reaches $R^2 = 0.977$.
-The single-layer SSP-KAN~[6,1] achieves $R^2 = 0.869$: a substantial improvement over the linear baseline, but limited by the fact that each of its six modules computes a univariate function of a single input feature, with no capacity for feature interaction.
-Adding a second layer improves performance dramatically: SSP-KAN~[6,1,1] reaches $R^2 = 0.977$, matching pyKAN exactly while using fewer than half the parameters (28~vs~60).
+A multilayer perceptron (MLP) with architecture [6$\rightarrow$4$\rightarrow$1] and 33~parameters achieves $R^2 = \cut{0.989}0.952 \pm 0.103$ (10~seeds), while a software KAN (pyKAN, [6,1] with grid size $G{=}1$, 60~parameters) reaches $R^2 = 0.977$.
+The single-layer SSP-KAN~[6,1] achieves $R^2 = \cut{0.869}0.921 \pm 0.017$ (10~seeds): a substantial improvement over the linear baseline, but limited by the fact that each of its six modules computes a univariate function of a single input feature, with no capacity for feature interaction.
+Adding a second layer improves performance dramatically: SSP-KAN~[6,1,1] reaches $R^2 = \cut{0.977, matching}0.986 \pm 0.015$, \cut{matching}exceeding pyKAN \cut{exactly }while using fewer than half the parameters (28~vs~60).
 The second-layer module composes the six first-layer outputs into a single nonlinear function, enabling the network to capture multivariate interactions that no sum of univariate functions can represent.

-We systematically evaluate robustness to hardware impairments across SNR levels from 6~dB to 30~dB conditions and DAC resolutions from 4-bit to 12-bit (Fig.~\ref{fig:yacht_robustness}).
+Robustness to hardware impairments is assessed across SNR levels from 6~dB to 30~dB \cut{conditions }and DAC resolutions from 4-bit to 12-bit (Fig.~\ref{fig:yacht_robustness}).
 Figure~\ref{fig:yacht_robustness}a,b shows $R^2$ as a function of input resolution at each noise level for the [6,1] and [6,1,1] architectures, respectively.
-As with Two Moons classification, input quantization has minimal effect: for the [6,1,1] architecture at SNR~=~30~dB, $R^2$ remains between 0.975 and 0.977 from 12-bit down to 8-bit, with a modest decrease to approximately 0.95 at 4-bit.
-Optical noise produces more significant degradation, reducing [6,1,1] performance from $R^2 = 0.977$ at SNR~=~30~dB conditions to approximately 0.95 at SNR~$=$~20~dB, 0.91 at 14~dB, 0.87 at 10~dB, and 0.78 at 6~dB.
+As with Two Moons classification, input quantization has minimal effect: for the [6,1,1] architecture at SNR~=~30~dB, $R^2$ remains between \cut{0.975 and 0.977}0.98 and 0.99 from 12-bit down to 8-bit, with a \cut{modest }decrease to \cut{approximately 0.95}$R^2 \approx 0.96$ at 4-bit.
+Optical noise produces more significant degradation, reducing [6,1,1] performance from $R^2 \approx \cut{0.977}0.98$ at SNR~=~30~dB \cut{conditions }to approximately \cut{0.95}0.98 at SNR~$=$~20~dB, \cut{0.91}0.96 at 14~dB, 0.92 at 10~dB, and \cut{0.78}0.84 at 6~dB.